- Apply nowThe program starts once a year

 Semester 2 is where you start specializing in your field of interest.
 You do so by following modules that are specific to your track.

-Advanced Vehicle Dynamics; Electric Hybrid Fuel Cells Powertrains; Sustainable Fuel Engines and Emissions; Smart Infrastructure; Smart Vehicles.
+Advanced Vehicle Dynamics; Advanced Controller Design; Innovations in Powertrains; Hydrogen Technology; Sustainable Fuels, Engines and Emissions; Smart Infrastructure; Smart Vehicles.

-Big Data and Small Data; Advanced Controller Design.
+Big Data and Small Data; Advanced Vehicle Dynamics; Embedded Control.

 A good match?

 Want to discover whether Engineering Sytsems is a good match for you?
 Whether it fits with your previous education and experience?
 And which track would suit you best?
 Visit us at an Open Day and find out.
-Or arrange a Skype meeting with a staff member.
+Or arrange an online meeting with a staff member.